 1. Understand the Required Skillset

-On the topic of property maintenance, another necessary skill is being able to keep up with maintenance requests.
+On the topic of repairs and property maintenance, another necessary skill is being able to keep up with maintenance requests.
 Will you be able to respond at odd hours?
 Have you built any relationships with local contractors and vendors who can address repair and maintenance issues?

 2. Create a Solid Lease Agreement

-Will you allow your tenants to sublet their rental unit?
+Will you allow your prospective tenants to sublet their rental unit?
 If so, then it’s important to be clear on your rules for this.
 For instance, they should seek your approval prior to subletting.

 Will you allow pets?
-Pets are another thing you’ll need to consider when renting out your property.
+Pets are another thing you’ll need to consider when renting out your house.
 That’s because a significant number of renters are pet owners.
 As a matter of fact, a recent study indicates that over 67% of Americans have a pet!

 Additionally, what about rules on changes to your property’s appearance?
 Will you allow your Reno tenants to, for instance, repaint their rentals with their preferred colors?